 Here and throughout the book, I find it a little difficult to summarize what Hawley says, not because his writing is bad, but because I already know everything he says, and more, so it is hard for me to tell what might interest a non-expert.
 This is because for thirty-five years, since my early teens, I have been intimately involved in the conservative movement, both on an intellectual level and, in my earlier years, as an activist.
 I have read most of the books Hawley mentions (well, not The Turner Diaries).
-I was a passing acquaintance of Russell Kirk as a young man and met many of the figures in this book.
+I was a passing acquaintance of Russell Kirk as a very young man and met many of the figures in this book.
 So when pulling out instances to summarize Hawley’s thought, it’s a bit hard for me to pick what to relate to those who don’t know anything about the topic.
 I can also say that though Hawley entirely omits quite a few individuals in his discussion, as he freely admits, I think the choices he made of whom to cover are precisely right, and a longer book would not have been a better book.